dora-team/fourkeys/setup/README.md

 1. Add a `.circleci.yaml` file to your repo.
     ```
+    version: 2.1
+    executors:
+      default:
+        ...
     jobs:
       build:
-        ...
+        executor: default
+        steps:
+          - run: make build
       deploy:
-        ...
-      fourkeys_deploy:
         executor: default
         steps:
-          - run:
+          - run: make deploy
-            name: "Execute fourkeys deploy job"
-            command: date # This is the job to send the deploy event to fourkeys
     workflows:
-      version: 1
+      version: 2
-      build_and_deploy_on_master:
+      build_and_deploy_on_master: # A workflow whose name contains deploy will be used in the query to build the deployment table
         jobs:
           - build:
               name: build